If you’re having each sales call just once, your days as a successful salesperson might be numbered.

 As you prepare for your call, just open your meeting record in Dooly and make sure that in the ‘Log as’ dropdown, you have selected ‘Call.’

-Then take your notes and update your Salesforce fields within Dooly.
+Then take sales notes and update your Salesforce fields within Dooly.
 Dooly automatically syncs important customer data points to the right fields in Salesforce.

 When finished, click Sync.
 That’s it!